 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please read our disclosure policy.

 Firing up the grill is a happy Summertime ritual and one way I love to use my grill is with this Grilled Bacon Wrapped Shrimp recipe.
 Savory bacon and seafood flavors are grilled to perfection.
-The shrimp are kissed with honey, lime, and a dash of spice to make this a great skewer.
-This recipe is great for a weeknight meal, for your next cookout, or just because you want a bacon fix.
-Give our Grilled Bacon Wrapped Shrimp skewer a try today
+Give our Grilled Bacon Wrapped Shrimp skewer a try today.

 Three skewers of bacon wrapped shrimp on a wood cutting board.